top of page

 FtF_Number2.png

-Flexischooling allows schools and families to work together, co-creating arrangements that prioritise robust mental health and better meet the educational needs of children.
+Flexischooling allows schools and famlies to work together, co creating arrangements that better meet the educational and wellbeing needs of some children.

 FtF_Number3.png